Read time: 1 minute 25 seconds

 This includes the implementation of the South Australian Government Online Accessibility Policy and related guidelines.

-The Office for Digital Government provide a 1st level accessibility review of your new website and ongoing triage support.
+The Office for Digital Government provide a 1st level accessibility support and ongoing triage support.

 This is supported by the South Australian Government Online Accessibility Toolkit.